storj/storj/docs/design/storage-node-automatic-updater.md

 ## Open issues (if applicable)

-* Do we want to rollback if an update fails?
+* Should we try to update new and small nodes first to further mitigate the impact of bad releases?
-    * If yes then we need to make backwards migrations for every forward migration.
+  * Storage Node Operators of new nodes are expected to check their logs more frequently.
-    * Otherwise we can wait until the version server requests a new update.
+  * Is this possible at all using the jitter?